Optimal Two-Step Prediction in Regression: Experiments

-If $\sigma^2$ is known, we recommend to use Definition~\ref{def:lepski} with $a=\sigma^2$ as suggested by Theorem~\ref{thm:UB} (regarding the term $t\log r$ as a superfluous term coming from our proof technique).
-In practice, however, the noise variance~$\sigest^2$ is typically unknown, and we then advocate to use $a=\sigest^2$ with a rough estimate~$\sigest^2$.
-To obtain such an estimate, one can use one of the fast algorithms for the square-root lasso~\cite{Bunea_Lederer_She13} or the scaled lasso~\cite{Sun_Zhang13} with (very) early stopping.
+{We follow the suggestions after Theorem~\ref{thm:oracle-inequalityshort}.
+Specifically, if} $\sigma^2$ is known, we recommend using Algorithm~\ref{alg:avp} with $a=\sigma^2$ as suggested by Theorem~\ref{thm:oracle-inequalityshort} (regarding the term $t\log r$ as a superfluous term coming from our proof technique).
+In practice, however, the noise variance~$\sigma^2$ is often unknown.
+We then advocate using $a=\sigest^2$ with a rough estimate~$\sigest^2$ of~$\sigma^2.$ Such a rough estimate can be easily obtained by using a (very) small number of iterations of the algorithms for the square-root lasso~\cite{Bunea_Lederer_She13} or the scaled lasso~\cite{Sun_Zhang13}.
 For our simulations, we have opted for the latter, which consists of an alternating minimization for estimating both the regression parameter and the noise level.
 Algorithm~\ref{algosqrt} states our concrete implementation.
-We set the tolerance as $\sigtol=10^{-2}$, which typically leads to less than five iterations of the loop in the algorithm and therefore, as illustrated below, to very small computational costs.
+We set the tolerance to $\sigtol=10^{-2}$, which typically leads to less than five iterations of the loop in the algorithm and therefore, as illustrated below, to very low computational costs.

-\subsection{Choice of the tuning parameter grids}
+\subsection{Choice of the Tuning Parameter Grids}

-In the case of the lasso, the tuning parameter grid is chosen as a default grid in the lasso function in \textit{scikit-learn}.
-More precisely, we take a geometric grid of size $r=10$ starting from $\lambda_{\max}=\|X^\top Y\|_\infty$, the smallest tuning parameter that leads to a lasso solution of all zeros, and ending at $\lambda_{\max}/1000$.
+The tuning parameter grid is chosen as a default grid in the lasso function in \textit{scikit-learn}.
+More precisely, we take a geometric grid of size $r=100$ starting from $\lambda_{\max}=\|X^\top Y\|_\infty$, the smallest tuning parameter that leads to a lasso solution of all zeros, and ending at $\lambda_{\max}/1000$.